monticelli-ricardo/BINFO_FCE-14_Android_ShoppingListApp/README.md

 ### Functionality
 _NOTE: Once all information is added or edited, the keyboard must be minimized to access the action button `Done`._

-1. **Main View**:
+1. **Home Fragment View**:
-     - Displays the shopping list using RecyclerView, it is scrollable if there are too many items.
+     - Displays the shopping list using `RecyclerView`, it is scrollable if there are too many items.
-     - Displays a `Shopping Basket` if the shopping list is empty.
+     - Displays an `empty shopping bag` if the shopping list is empty.
      - Provides an `Add` Floating button to navigate to the `Add Item View` where users can add new items.
      - Captures click events on the selected and existing item.
         - Click events to navigate to the `Item Detail View` to edit item information.
         - Long-click events to `Delete` the selected item.
      - Provides a menu bar where:
-        - The `Search` button to list item(s) if a specific keyword is similar to their title or description (_This does not work yet_).
+        - The `Search` button to list item(s) based on the item title or description.
+If there is a result, a new list is displayed.
+If the input search is cleared, the default list is displayed.

-2. **Add Item View**:
+2. **Add Item Fragment View**:
-     - Allows users to input item details (title, description, etc.)
+     - Allows users to input item details (title, description, quantity, units, etc.)
-     - Provides a `Done` Floating button to save the new item, as long as Item title is not empty.
+     - Provides a `Done` Floating button to save the new item, as long as the Item title is not empty.
      - Provides a menu bar where:
         - The `Home` button can be used to return to the main view.

-3. **Item Detail View**:
+3. **Item Detail Fragment View**:
      - Displays item details and allows users to edit them.
-     - Provides a `Done` Floating button to save changes after editing, as long as Item title is not empty.
+     - Provides a `Done` Floating button to save changes after editing, as long as the Item title is not empty.
      - Provides a menu bar where:
         - The `Home` button can be used to return to the main view.
         - The `Garbage` button to delete the current item in editing.

 ### Future improvements

-1. Fix search item operation.
-2. Swipe item to left/right to delete it instead of long click event.
-3. Set ImeOptions for EditText to minimize the number of user actions while editing or adding new item.
-4. Change the app to a List of Shopping lists.
+1. Change the app to a List of Shopping lists.
+2. Create a Launcher Icon.